 To do that simply pour about an inch of water into an empty terracotta saucer and place the pot on top of it.
 By using this method the roots will sense the presence of water at the bottom and will make an extra effort to reach it: in no time your succulent will develop bigger and stronger roots!

 Succulents are happiest in containers with drainage holes, but can also survive in terrarium containers without holes.
 Terrariums allow you to design and create tiny ecosystems of small succulents and other decorative elements inside a glass enclosure and are low-maintenance, space-saving, and simply beautiful!

 The stones and pebbles in your terrarium will act as drainage holes, allowing the water to wet the roots and, at the same time, letting slide off the excess on the bottom of the container.

-Try to use a plastic clear bend mouth watering can pour directly a small amount of water on your succulent terrarium.
-This way is better than spray water on your plant and will provide moisture without leaving watermarks all over your clear container.
+Try to use a plastic clear bend mouth watering can and pour directly a small amount of water on your succulent terrarium.
+This way is better than spraying water on your plant and will provide moisture without leaving watermarks all over your clear container.